Narmjep/TranslationTampermonkeyScript/README.md

 # Usage

 The script is intended to be used with [Tampermonkey](https://www.tampermonkey.net).
-Simple create a new script and paste [script.js](script.js) into it.
+Simply create a new script and paste [script.js](script.js) into it.